quevivasbien/ai-dynamic-game/readme.md

 ### Using the Python bindings

-Start by creating a virtual environment in the main directory of this repository: if you have Conda (e.g., Anaconda), you can do that by running
+Start by creating a new virtual environment: if you have Conda (e.g., Anaconda), you can do that by running
 ```bash
 conda create --name venv python=3.7
 ```